Kaobara/TeaStainStudiosUnityProject/README.md

 As outlined, Chiki’s Delivery Service is a casual 3D platformer simulation game.
 Furthermore, it is likely that the playtesters will draw on their knowledge and experiences of games similar to Chiki’s Delivery Service to provide us feedback.
 Hence, we deemed that the playtesters showing a high interest in game genres which are more casual-friendly and related to Chiki’s Delivery Service such as Party games and Simulation and Sports' games (40% interest) would provide us specialised feedback to act upon.
 Due to diversity of interest in games, we are also able to obtain general feedback from a diverse range of people.
 Leveraging both general and specialised feedback allows us to improve the game for people who have no experiences in playing such games as well as drawing upon the knowledge and experiences of the people who have played such games and the comparisons they make to other similar games.

 ### Improvements from Evaluation Information
 Certain aspects which had a lower rating than others had more focus put into them by the team for improvement based on reviewing suggestions provided by the participants.
 Not all the suggestions were deemed to be helpful but there were a handful of helpful suggestions that the team agreed on implementing that would improve the gameplay experience.
 Furthermore, the team was also limited in regard to the resources available to improvement of the game.
 For example, one suggestion from the questionnaire was to introduce a hard mode where enemies would chase you down while delivering the package.
 This represents a huge shift in the core gameplay and we deemed that we did not have enough time and resources in order to implement changes such as this.
+Thus, based on the resources available, the project team roughly established a priority hierarchy of changes to be conducted based on the time and knowledge required to implement the change as well as how much the change would improve the game.
+Given the amount of feedback received, we were unable to implement many of the suggestions, but we were still able to implement a significant amount of suggestions that we deem were very helpful in improving the game.

 Certain participants indicated that the camera angle was too zoomed into Chiki, and hence they could not see the environment around Chiki.
 To counteract this, an additional camera angle which is more zoomed out has been implemented.
 Players can use the “c” key whenever they are in the level to switch between the default camera angle and the zoomed out camera angle.
 The cooldown for switching the camera angle is set to be 1s to prevent the switching from occurring too fast and potentially causing dizziness and photosensitive epilepsy.